AI & ML

 AreaMinimum barWhat to log“Scale-ready” signal

-VerificationDeterministic validators + fallback pathsValidator failures, confidence scores, diff vs. expectedVerified success rate ≥99% on sampled runs
+VerificationDeterministic validators plus clear fallback pathsValidator failures, confidence signals, diffs vs. expectedVerified outcomes are consistently high on sampled runs

-GovernanceLeast privilege, approvals for risky actionsActor identity, permission scope, approval eventsAudit bundle generated in <5 minutes per run
+GovernanceLeast privilege, approvals for risky actionsActor identity, scopes, approval events, timestampsAudit bundle is easy to generate per run

 # Example: enforcing a per-task budget and max-steps in an agent run config